pedrogb2002/ull_exoexo_2425/README.md

     cd ull_exoexo_2425
     jupyter notebook

-After which you can open, edit, and run the notebooks.
+After this, you can open, edit, and run the notebooks.

 ## Returning the exercises